dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 at the closest available airport (Belbek) on fumes.

-In the meantime, one of the Turkish subs surfaces near our fleet and announces that it is neutral and retreating from battle!
+In the meantime, one of the Turkish subs surfaces near our fleet and announces that it is neutral and retreating from battle\!
 I guess the political guys really do have their act together after all… I have to hastily mark it neutral, after I notice my Be-12s all converging on it with hostile intent.
 I consider sinking it, but for the moment I will